GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Rogue.md

 You have an intangible ability of achieving success even when the odds are against you.
 This is represented by the very tangible pool of luck points.
 Anytime you roll any number of dice, you may spend any number of luck points.
 For each point spent this way, you may modify a die's result by 1.
 You regain 1 on a short rest, half of your maximum on a long rest, and all luck on a full rest.

 ### Unorthodox Learning
 You gain training in two weapons of your choice.
 You may choose to learn a language in place of either training.
-Alternatively, you may chooe to gain a skill of your choice instead of getting any training in weapons or languages.
+Alternatively, you may choose to gain a skill of your choice instead of getting any training in weapons or languages.

 ### 2) Journeyman
 The number of items you may learn from individual learning is doubled.